 "In the beginning..."

 The Printing Press Bar & Kitchen opened on Thursday 22 October and marked the arrival of a new restaurant for the city.
 The menu makes full use of seasonal, Scottish produce.
-“We set out to create seasonal dishes that are bursting with the flavours of local produce,” says Head Chef Colin Fleming.
+“We set out to create seasonal dishes that are bursting with the flavours of local produce,” says Executive Chef Colin Fleming.
 “The world-class quality ingredients in Scotland are at the heart of our menus in The Printing Press”

 The restaurant on George Street nods to the capital’s rich literary heritage.
 Number 25 was home in the 1780s to the acclaimed novelist Susan Ferrier, the equal of Jane Austen according to Sir Walter Scott, and Robert Burns was a frequent visitor.
 Late in 1840, records show one John Oliphant living there – and Oliphant’s and Ferrier’s descendants founded Oliphant, Anderson and Ferrier, one of Scotland’s most prestigious publishing houses.